awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 ![Size](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_1_size.png)

-We can see the different in size of both objects:
+You can see the different in size of both objects:
 - CSV dataset size: **1.6 MB**
 - Parquet dataset size: **613.3 KB**

-Here we are only using one dataset for test.
+Here you are only using one dataset for test.
 However, this gives us an idea of the storage resources customers could save by using columnar format, reducing their infrastructure footprint.

 #### Query Performance

 Let's know compare how these two formats compare when performing querys to the data.

-To do so we will use [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0).
+To do so you will use [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0).

 {{%notice info%}}
 [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0)a is an interactive analytics service that makes it easier to analyze data in Amazon Simple Storage Service (S3) using Python or standard SQL.
 Athena is serverless, so there is no infrastructure to set up or manage, and you can start analyzing data immediately.
 You don’t even need to load your data into Athena; it works directly with data stored in Amazon S3.